-Please don’t leave the dogs alone in the tents during the day, as it can be very stressful for them and could cause damage.
+Please don’t leave the dogs alone in the tents during the day, as it can be very stressful for them and could cause damage which you would be liable for.
 When the sheep and lambs are in the field, please be extra vigilant, as even a dachshund has been known to kill a pregnant ewe and that is definitely not the idyllic image of the countryside that we want the children to take home with them!

 We take every care to ensure that you have a safe and enjoyable holiday, but cannot be held liable for any accidents or consequential loss or damage to the guest’s possessions on the property or land.

 Please leave the accommodation tidy and let us know if anything gets broken, so we can replace it for our next guest.
 We will only charge for replacement in exceptional circumstances, as we expect a degree of wear and tear.
 If damage is directly attributable to the guest, then we reserve the right to request payment up to £150 from the guest.